Unpacking the DNA problem

 Why can we easily cancel or change our fast-food delivery, but struggle to rebook something as important as a hospital appointment?

-There’s been little research that dives into the route causes of a no-show, but the limited data available reveals a multifaceted problem with deeply human elements.
+There’s been little research that dives into the root causes of a no-show, but the limited data available reveals a multifaceted problem with deeply human elements.
 One study suggests that forgetfulness accounts for about 40% of DNAs, but this merely scratches the surface.

 Many people just like the night-shift worker face circumstances beyond their control, such as work constraints, transportation difficulties, or caregiving and dependent responsibilities.
 For example, almost 20% of patients report difficulty taking time off work as a reason for missing an appointment.